Sanoy24/Random_Joke_Generator/README.md

 # Random_Joke_Generator
-This is a simple random joke generator using JokeAPI use this [link](https://sanoy24.github.io/Random_Joke_Generator/) to see the website
+This is a simple random joke generator using JokeAPI <br>
+use this [link](https://sanoy24.github.io/Random_Joke_Generator/) to see the website